himavanthkar/udaan-kmit-radiology/README.md

 # udaan-kmit-radiology
-My kmit radiology work as an intern in kmit Udaan research Lab which I have collaborated with two other members adarsh and nischal.

 Make sure you are using LINUX OS and make a seperate folder (For development purpose) and a seperate virtual environment.